Abadie's Kappa and Weighting Estimators of the Local Average Treatment Effect: Framework

-Under Assumption \ref{ass:abadie}, \begin{enumerate} \item[\emph{(a)}] $\e \left[ g(Y,D,X) \mid D_{1} > D_{0} \right] = \frac{1}{\pr(D_{1} > D_{0})} \e \left[ \kappa \; g(Y,D,X) \right]$.
-Also, \item[\emph{(b)}] $\e \left[ g(Y_{0},X) \mid D_{1} > D_{0} \right] = \frac{1}{\pr(D_{1} > D_{0})} \e \left[ \kappa_{0} \; g(Y,X) \right]$, and \item[\emph{(c)}] $\e \left[ g(Y_{1},X) \mid D_{1} > D_{0} \right] = \frac{1}{\pr(D_{1} > D_{0})} \e \left[ \kappa_{1} \; g(Y,X) \right]$. \end{enumerate} Moreover, \emph{(a--c)} also hold conditional on $X$. \end{lemma}
+\endgroup Under Assumption \ref{ass:abadie}, \begin{enumerate} \item[\emph{(a)}] $\e \left[ g(Y,D,X) \mid D_{1} > D_{0} \right] = \frac{1}{\pr(D_{1} > D_{0})} \e \left[ \kappa \; g(Y,D,X) \right]$.
+Also, \item[\emph{(b)}] $\e \left[ g_0(Y_{0},X) \mid D_{1} > D_{0} \right] = \frac{1}{\pr(D_{1} > D_{0})} \e \left[ \kappa_{0} \; g_0(Y,X) \right]$, and \item[\emph{(c)}] $\e \left[ g_1(Y_{1},X) \mid D_{1} > D_{0} \right] = \frac{1}{\pr(D_{1} > D_{0})} \e \left[ \kappa_{1} \; g_1(Y,X) \right]$. \end{enumerate} Moreover, \emph{(a--c)} also hold conditional on $X$. \end{lemma}

 Both \cite{Abadie2003} and the subsequent applied literature have focused on the implications of Lemma \ref{lemma:abadie}(a).
-Indeed, numerous papers have used this result to estimate mean covariate values for compliers \citep[e.g.,][]{APW2013,DKM2014,Bisbeeetal2017} and to approximate the conditional mean of $Y$ in this subpopulation \citep[e.g.,][]{Angrist2001,CG2007,APW2013,GJM2017}.
-On the other hand, Lemma \ref{lemma:abadie}(b) and (c) have been used to identify and estimate $\late$ and quantile treatment effects \citep[e.g.,][]{FM2013,AC2018,SASX2022,SS2022}.
+On the other hand, Lemma \ref{lemma:abadie}(b) and (c) have been used in the econometrics literature to identify and estimate $\late$ and quantile treatment effects \citep{FM2013,AC2018,SASX2022,SS2024}.

-To see how Lemma \ref{lemma:abadie}(b) and (c) identifies $\late$, take $g(Y_{0},X) = Y_{0}$ and $g(Y_{1},X) = Y_{1}$, and write:
+To see how Lemma \ref{lemma:abadie}(b) and (c) identifies $\late$, take $g_0(Y_{0},X) = Y_{0}$ and $g_1(Y_{1},X) = Y_{1}$, and write:

 We can also rewrite equation (\ref{eq:late1}) to obtain the following expression for $\late$:

 As we will see later, it is useful to treat equations (\ref{eq:late1}) and (\ref{eq:late2}) as distinct.
 In any case, it is clear that $\late$ is identified as long as $\pr(D_{1} > D_{0})$ is identified.
 As noted by \cite{Abadie2003}, Lemma \ref{lemma:abadie}(a) implies that $\pr(D_{1} > D_{0}) = \e(\kappa)$, which follows from taking $g(Y,D,X) = 1$.
 Similarly, however, we can use Lemma \ref{lemma:abadie}(b) and (c) to obtain $\pr(D_{1} > D_{0}) = \e(\kappa_{1})$ and $\pr(D_{1} > D_{0}) = \e(\kappa_{0})$.
 This is not a novel observation but we will provide a more comprehensive discussion of its consequences than has been done in previous work.
 We conclude this section with the following remark.